Louie’s Pumpkin Patch

 Profile – Louis Lehmann:

 These trials have been mainly for selecting early types that do well here.
 It is also very interesting to see the variation occurring in Cucurbita.
-A friend and I have also been trying for several years to introduce various types of summer squash, winter squash, and pumpkins into the Swedish diet (this has been going very slowly).
+I had along with a friend been trying for many years to introduce various types of summer squash, winter squash, and pumpkins into the Swedish diet.
+This went very slowly, but one can see today the greater variation found in the supermarkets.
 We've also been trying to get more farmers and households to grow a larger variety of squashes and pumpkins.
-Halloween has become very popular here the last few years.
-My main interest has however been in edible types.
+Halloween has become very popular here.
+My main interest has however been in gourmet types.

 Available only in Swedish (endast på svenska):